roman0190/q-shop/README.md

 # QShop - Mini E-commerce SPA

+## 🎨 Design Inspiration

+This project is inspired by the [Simple Fashion E-Commerce Figma Design](https://www.figma.com/design/lOFuK94wVdgCY0QVOXpX3a/Simple-Fashion-E-Commerce--Elmore---Community-?node-id=2-2&t=QhJZ4Oc6Ke53CZ4H-0) from the Figma Community.
+The design has been adapted and implemented using modern web technologies while maintaining the clean, minimalist aesthetic of the original concept.

 ## Overview

 QShop is a modern, responsive e-commerce Single Page Application built with Next.js 15 and TypeScript.
 The application features a clean design with full cart functionality, product listings, detailed product pages, and a complete checkout flow.